cchou10/NetworksII/intermediate/README.md

 * Report progress so far
 * Specifies what will be done in remainder
-    * Must identiy problem being addressed
+    * Must identify problem being addressed
     * Make connection to networks
     * Must demonstrate partial progress on depth dimension (identification and modeling, analysis, design)